EsmailElhanash/DhikrFlow/README.md

-# My Azkar Afasy App
+# DhikrFlow

-Android Azkar app with categorized athkar and utilities.
+DhikrFlow app with categorized athkar and utilities.
 Built with Kotlin.

 ## Requirements
 - Android Studio